 Solar home systems are one revolution.
-But for the energy revolution of our lifetime, US shale could also be seen as the current equivalent of over 8mn b/d of oil.
+But for the energy revolution of our lifetime, US shale could also be seen as the current winner.

+In just 10 years, US shale gas output increased by a factor of 13, and now produces the energy equivalent of over 8mn b/d of oil.
 US shale oil has added another 5mn b/d, mostly in the last six years.
-Together, this is a massive energy windfall for the US and for
+Together, this is a massive energy windfall for the US and for the world.